 4. Experts don't agree on what the ideal systolic blood pressure should be

 Researchers are still debating the ideal blood-pressure target for people over 50.
 Until recently, the best evidence suggested that a reasonable target was systolic blood pressure below 140 millimeters of mercury, or less than 150 for people over 60.
-Last September, new findings from the Systolic Blood Pressure Intervention Trial, or SPRINT, toppled that advice.
+A September 2015 report from the Systolic Blood Pressure Intervention Trial, or SPRINT, toppled that advice.
 In the randomized trial of more than 9,300 people at high risk of heart disease or who already had kidney disease, nearly 30 percent of whom were age 75 or older, researchers compared one group of volunteers with systolic blood pressure of 140 to another group that aggressively lowered theirs to 120.
 People in the 120 group were one-third less likely to suffer heart failure, a nonfatal heart attack or a stroke during the five-year trial.

 5. The optimum blood pressure target is different for different people